nodeca/nodeca-doc/src/documents/router.html.md

 **CAUTION**.
 NEVER give direct access to methods, that posts data.
 That will cause CSRF vulnerability. **ONCE AGAIN**.
-Only give direct access to "read" methods, with will not modify data.
-Posting should be done ONLY via realtime call, when user click on links, buttons, and so on.
+Only give direct access to "read" methods, that will not modify data.
+Posting should be done ONLY via rpc call, when user click on links, buttons, and so on.

-**NOTICE** Before dispatching "direct" invocator, we try to find appropriate "SEO" route for it, and if exists - redirect there with 301 code.
+**NOTICE**.
+Before dispatching "direct" invocator, we try to find appropriate "SEO" route for it, and if exists - redirect there with 301 code.
 Here is algorithm, how to find "appropriate" URL: